A Complete Guide To Par Rates

 By way of example, on a $150,000 home loan, you could save $21.85 per month (or $7,866 over the course of a 30-year loan) by paying 1.25 points ($1,875 in additional closing costs) on your loan.

-Alternately, paying 2 points on the same loan would result in additional costs at closing of $3,000 – but produce a $66.41 decrease in your monthly mortgage – adding up to a whopping $23,907.60 savings over the lifetime of a 30-year loan.
+Alternately, paying 2 points on the same loan would result in additional costs at closing of $3,000 – but produce a $66.41 decrease in your monthly mortgage payment– adding up to a whopping $23,907.60 savings over the lifetime of a 30-year loan.

 Financial lenders may also agree to pay part of your closing costs – fees paid at the time of closing upon purchasing your property – in exchange for lender credits.
 This allows you to close on a property and complete a real estate sale without having to pay as much in closing costs at the time the property is sold.